ellisp/ellisp.github.io/_posts/2016-01-23-nzis-estimates.md

 {% endhighlight %}

 ## Results - predictive power
-I used root mean square error against the hold-out test set - which had not been touched so far in the model-fitting - to get an assessment of how well the various methods perform.
+I used root mean square error of the predictions of (transformed) income in the hold-out test set - which had not been touched so far in the model-fitting - to get an assessment of how well the various methods perform.
 The results are shown in the plot below.
 Extreme gradient boosting and my two stage Random Forest approaches are neck and neck, followed by the single tree and the random decision forest, with the traditional linear regressions making up the "also rans".

 ![rmses](/img/0026-rmse.svg)